robotframework/robotframework-RFCP-syllabus/basics.md

 Test cases are always executed within a test suite.
 Test execution is started with `robot` command.
-Test data to be executed is given as an argument after the command.
+Input data to be executed is given as an argument after the command.
 The path can be absolute or relative where test are executed from.
 [[User guide: Executing test case][UG Executing test case]]